s-expressionists/Cleavir/BIR/README.md

 catch
 -----

 Mark a nonlocal entrance point.
-Outputs and binds a variable, which is the "continuation" used by `unwind` instructions to find the correct stack frame. `unwinds` of a catch returns a set of all unwinds using the continuation.
+It is closed over and used by the `unwind` instructions to find the correct stack frame. `unwind`s of a catch returns a set of all unwinds using the catch.

 leti, dynamic-leti
 ------------------